mattppal/blog/src/content/blog/what-is-delta.md

 This parallels Snowflake's announcement of managed [Iceberg Catalog support](https://www.snowflake.com/blog/iceberg-tables-catalog-support-available-now/).
 My hunch is that Databricks saw the writing on the wall and wanted to avoid a situation where using Iceberg = using Snowflake.

 WAIT!
-We don't talk about things without explaining them first here, so what's a catalog?
+We don't talk about things without explaining them first, so what's a catalog?
 Let's hear it straight from Snowflake:

 > A key benefit of open table formats, such as Apache Iceberg, is the ability to use multiple compute engines over a single copy of the data.
 What enables multiple, concurrent writers to run ACID transactions is a catalog.
 A catalog tracks tables and abstracts physical file paths in queries, making it easier to interact with tables.
 A catalog serves as an option to ensure all readers have the same view, and to make it cleaner to manage the underlying files.

 That's a great description!
-If you thought, "Huh, I wonder if Databricks has a competing service," you'd be [💯 percent correct.](https://www.databricks.com/product/unity-catalog).
-Unity Catalog is a _much_ more complex topic, so we'll save that discussion for another post, but you can [read more here](https://docs.databricks.com/data-governance/unity-catalog/index.html).
+If you thought, "Huh, I wonder if Databricks has a competing service," you'd be [💯 percent correct.](https://www.databricks.com/product/unity-catalog) Unity Catalog is a _much_ more complex topic, so we'll save that discussion for another post, but you can [read more here](https://docs.databricks.com/data-governance/unity-catalog/index.html).

-While I'm largely [against the Databricks/Snowflake beef](/posts/data-ai-23-rated/#-beef-with-snowflake), it's awesome to see competition producing something _good_ for the community— interoperability is undoubtedly a good thing.
+While I'm largely [against the Databricks/Snowflake beef](/posts/data-ai-23-rated/#-beef-with-snowflake), it's awesome to see competition producing something _good_ for the community— interoperability is undoubtedly a win.
 Improving performance _across_ formats benefits everyone.
 I applaud them on their decision and work— I think it's insanely cool.

 ## Conclusion

 That's pretty much it!
 Delta's a great example of powerful technology: simple at its core, but insanely functional in practice.
 With Delta 3.0, the team continues to innovate and takes a major step towards the unification of lakehouse storage frameworks.

 Yes, the term lakehouse is annoying and _every_ presentation makes a joke about it, but it's here to stay so I might as well use it.
-At the very least, we, as a data community, need to come up with better puns! 😂
+At the very least, we, as a data community, need to come up with better puns.

-In a future post, we might dig into some more advanced features of Delta like Liquid clustering (and `ZORDER` by relation) and Optimistic Concurrency Control.
-As I just mentioned, Unity Catalog is another complex subject that needs thorough dissection.
+In a future post, we might dig into some more advanced features of Delta like Liquid Clustering (and `ZORDER` by relation), Unity Catalog, and Optimistic Concurrency Control.
+I'm just glad I don't have to talk about _pessimistic_ concurrency control, as that's a more somber subject.

 If you have a topic you'd like to see here, [drop me a note](/about/#contact)!